75 Years Soaring: Celebrating the Chicago Convention and the Freedoms of the Air

 Chicago Convention Jenny SkyIstheLimit - Freedoms of the Air

-Avianca, a Colombian airline, flying from its home country, route Bogota with destination London, in the United Kingdom.
-On this journey Avianca is ending its journey in London and passengers, mails and cargo are disembarked.
+Avianca, a Colombian airline, flies from its home country, route Bogota with its destination London, in the United Kingdom.
+On this journey Avianca is ending its journey in London and passengers, mail and cargo are disembarked.
 So the third freedom is granted here.

-Avianca, a Colombian airline, route London (UK) to Bogota (Colombia).
-Avianca is granted here four freedom since it can take/embark passengers, mails and cargo from a foreign country (UK), Country “B” with destination its own country Colombia “Country A”.
+Avianca, a Colombian airline, routes London (UK) to Bogota (Colombia).
+Avianca is granted here four freedoms since it can take/embark passengers, mails and cargo from a foreign country (UK), Country “B” with destination its own country Colombia “Country A”.

 4th Freedom.png

-e.g Qatar flight from Doha, Qatar, acting as country “A” to Sao Paulo, Brazil, country “B” and onward flight to Buenos Aires, Argentina Country C, where air tickets are available for sale for any these three sectors because airline has fifth freedoms rights: Here the display of the whole flight:
+e.g Qatar flight from Doha, Qatar, acting as country “A” to Sao Paulo, Brazil, country “B” and onward flight to Buenos Aires, Argentina Country C: Here the display of the whole flight:

 Conclusion and thanks for reading !!!